All Episodes

 Do you think he knows what FBI regulations are?

-Do you think he's he's read through the telephone book of FBI regulations?
+Do you think he's read through the telephone book of FBI regulations?

 Maybe nothing, but we won't know from the Congress because Devin Unez won't allow a nonpartisan investigation to take place.

-It's unprecedented that he that he would be accusing the FBI of something and not allow them to see what he's accusing them of.
+It's unprecedented that he would be accusing the FBI of something and not allow them to see what he's accusing them of.

 And the FBI has a right to complain about it.

-You know, these people on the shall network, fake news CNN, are they really that stupid?
+You know, these people on the whole network, fake news, CNN, are they really that stupid?

-Because it's an investigation of the Justice Department and of the FBI, and they're not gonna cue them in to the very things they're looking into.
+Because it's an investigation of the Justice Department and of the FBI, and they're not going to cue them into the very things they're looking into.

 And there should be an investigation into all of this.